-Tera de Marez Oyens Award 2021
+Tera de Marez Oyens Award 2024

-The goal of the Award
+The aim of the award

-The award is meant to bridge the gap between "music school" and "labour market”.
-The reward of €2.000 enables the composer to write a new short composition for a professional contemporary music ensemble, to be performed in the Gaudeamus Muziekweek of 2022.
+This award is dedicated to stimulating recently graduated composition talent in the Netherlands and bridging the gap between education and professional practice.
+The reward of €2,000 enables the composer to write a new short composition for a professional ensemble, to be performed during the next Gaudeamus Festival.

 Criteria

-Nomination
+Nomination process

-1: a score (in PDF);
+1: the score (in PDF);

 4: a Curriculum Vitae (max 1 A4).
-The total application should not exceed the 20 MB limit.

-More information:
+More information

-Questions regarding the prize: This email address is being protected from spambots.
+David de Marez Oyens: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Archive